jimmydoi/jimmydoi.github.io/_pages/about.md

   - /about.html
 ---

 I am a Southern California native and graduated from [CSU Northridge](https://csun.edu) with a BA degree in math and minors in chemistry, biology, and Japanese.
 After finishing at CSUN, I drove from LA to Raleigh to attend the graduate program at [NC State University](https://www.ncsu.edu) in the [Dept. of Statistics](https://statistics.sciences.ncsu.edu/).
 While at NCSU, I completed my Master's and Ph.D. degrees in statistics.
-Also while at NCSU, I became a very ardent and loyal [Wolfpack fan](https://gopack.com)!
-After completing the Ph.D. in July 2003, I returned to California and began work as a professor in the Dept. of Statistics at Cal Poly San Luis Obispo.
+After completing the Ph.D. in July 2003, I returned to California and began work as a professor in the [Department of Statistics](https://statistics.calpoly.edu) at Cal Poly San Luis Obispo.

 My family and I attend [New Life Community Church](https://www.newlifepismo.com) in Pismo Beach.
 In the past I had the pleasure of serving as faculty advisor for [EPIC SLO](https://www.crucentralcoast.com/epicslo), the Asian American ministry of Campus Crusade for Christ.
 You can find out more about my Christian background at [Meet the Prof](https://meettheprof.com).